-【Instructor】 Nakamura Yoshimasa, Tsujimoto Satoshi
+[Instructor] Nakamura Yoshimasa, Tsujimoto Satoshi

-【Course Description】 "Numerical Analysis" is prerequisite to this course.
+[Course Description] "Numerical Analysis" is prerequisite to this course.
 In this course matrix eigenvalue problem and singular value decomposition, iteration methods for nonlinear equations, interpolation methods by polynomials, and numerical integration methods are explained which are important especially in data science and information processing.
+There is a possibility to replace Course Topics.
+Detail will be announced at the first class.